SU-NLP/SUNLP-Twitter-NER-Dataset/README.md

 This repository describes the Twitter dataset for Named Entity Recognition in Turkish.
 The dataset consists of 5,000 randomly selected tweets published between June 2020 and June 2021.

+## BERTurk and loodos's BERT model trained on our train set can be found in HuggingFace as [busecarik/berturk-sunlp-ner-turkish](https://huggingface.co/busecarik/berturk-sunlp-ner-turkish) and [busecarik/bert-loodos-sunlp-ner-turkish] (https://huggingface.co/busecarik/bert-loodos-sunlp-ner-turkish).

 ## Dataset

 Dataset is split into train/val/test sets with ratios of 70/15/15.
 Each line is separated with a tab character.
 The description of columns in each line is as follows: